Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Check and Ensure Hay Quality

-• Harvest hay as dry as possible: Guideline under 15% water content
+• Bring in hay as dry as possible at harvest: target value under 15% water content

-• Store in a well-ventilated area – no tightly stacked bales without air circulation
+• Store well-ventilated – no tightly stacked bales without air circulation

-• If problematic hay is suspected: Commission a mycotoxin test (laboratories offer hay analyses)
+• If problematic hay is suspected: order a mycotoxin test (laboratories offer hay analyses)

 • Immediately sort out visibly moldy or very dusty hay